sez11a/liferay-learn/docs/dxp/7.x/en/headless-delivery/producing-apis-with-rest-builder/rest-builder/producing-apis-with-rest-builder.md

             tags: ["BasicUser"]
 ```

-The `parameters` each have a `name` (which is used both in specifying it in a request as well as in the Java method call), whether it is required, and a `schema` (which may be either a basic data type or a schema for a custom object you have defined).
+The `parameters` each have a `name` (used for the request as well as in the Java method call), whether it is required, and a `schema` (which may be either a basic data type or a schema for a custom object you have defined).

-The `responses` each need to have `content` defined for JSON or XML responses (or both).
-Each of the possible responses must also define a `schema`, just like the parameters.
+The `responses` must each have `content` defined for JSON or XML responses (or both).
+Each possible response must also define a `schema`, just like the parameters.

 ```note::
    If you want to use an object you have defined in the ``components`` section for either your API's parameters or return type, then you can reference it with ``$ref: "#/components/schemas/<ObjectName>"``.